 If you’re experiencing any other unusual symptoms along with your excessive sweating, make sure to let your doctor know.
 Some conditions associated with excessive sweating can be serious.

 How Is Hyperhidrosis Diagnosed?

-If you think you may have hyperhidrosis, the first thing to do is speak with a medical professional like Dr. Khattab.
+If you think you may have hyperhidrosis, the first thing to do is speak with a medical professional like Dr. Cuber.
 At your consultation, you will be asked a few questions about your sweating, such as where and when it happens.
 Blood and urine tests may also be performed to get a better idea about what’s going on.
 Often times, a doctor will diagnose primary hyperhidrosis based on the patient’s medical history and a physical examination, though there are other tests that can be sometimes performed.

 What Are the Tests for Hyperhidrosis?

 There are several tests doctors can perform that will help your doctor discover if you’re actually experiencing excessive sweating or not.

 The first is a starch-iodine test.
 It involves putting iodine on the sweaty area of the patient’s clothing.
 Once the iodine dries, starch is sprinkled on the area.
 If it turns dark blue, then it’s likely the patient suffers from excessive sweating.

 This test involves putting a special kind of paper on the sweaty area before the sweat dries.
 The paper will absorb the sweat and get weighed.
 If the weight is heavier than it would normally be, you may be sweating excessively.

 A thermoregulatory test is similar to a starch test in that it uses a special powder sensitive to moisture.
 It’s sprinkled on the body and changes color in areas where there is excessive sweating.